 How can agencies realign their business development practices with the marketplace?
 Start with three critical steps that will help.
 None are rocket science but rather the same marketing practices that agencies likely do so well for their clients.
 These three, in addition to others, aren’t new or novel.
 We have been talking about them for years, but many are not putting them into practice for themselves.
 It is probably no surprise that differentiation is number one.
 Unless an agency can stand apart from its competitors, a prospect will see it as merely a commodity with little use beyond execution and little value except for the lowest possible “commodity” price.

-The second is the customer journey, one of the most talked about and practiced concepts in modern marketing.
+The second is the customer journey, one of the most talked-about and practiced concepts in modern marketing.
 I’m certain you do a remarkable job mapping your client’s customer journey.
 Your customer, the prospect follows a reasonably predictable path when searching for a new agency, too.
 You already know this, but it is that path that defines the kind of engagement and information the prospect is seeking to satisfy their purpose and interests.
 Top of the funnel.
 Mid-funnel, Bottom of the funnel.
 Or, no funnel at all.
 The wrong content; webpage, email, conversation, at the wrong time will send the prospect swiping left without any meaningful consideration.
-The right content at the right time will be noticed, provoke engagement, and ultimately a conversation which will open up the opportunity for the next step, and the next.
+The right content at the right time will be noticed, provoke engagement, and ultimately a conversation that will open up the opportunity for the next step, and the next.